 Pay Yourself Back redemption rates for Chase Freedom Unlimited cardholders

 Pay Yourself Back lets cardholders with the Chase Freedom Unlimited get 25 percent more value for their points when redeeming within eligible categories.
-This means that, instead of getting 1 cent per point in value when redeeming rewards, cardholders get 1.25 cents per point in value in eligible categories.
+So, instead of getting 1 cent per point in value when redeeming rewards, cardholders get 1.25 cents per point in value in eligible categories.

 What are the current Pay Yourself Back categories for the Chase Freedom Unlimited?